 The EU and Turkey have agreed to intensify the cooperation to meet the common challenge of managing migration flows and to tackle illegal migration in particular.
-This cooperation should focus on joint responsibility, solidarity, cooperation with all Member States and common understanding, taking into account that Turkey neighbours the EU's external borders, its negotiation process and the EU's existing financial assistance in relevant areas, including border control.
+Taking into account geographical realities and Turkey's efforts in its negotiating process, this cooperation should focus on joint responsibility, solidarity, cooperation with all Member States and common understanding, and also take note of EU's existing financial assistance to candidate countries in relevant areas, including border control.
 Concluding the negotiations on the readmission agreement with Turkey is a priority; until then, already existing bilateral agreements should be adequately implemented.